badarahmed/secret-rotation-automation/README.md

 # Secret Rotation Automation

 This repository contains a project for automating the rotation of secrets.
-The project includes a YAML file listing all the secret names that need to be manually rotated, a GitHub Action that runs nightly to check the secrets and create a Linear issue when a secret is approaching its target date, and a Grafana Cloud alert to notify if the issue is not addressed within the SLA.
+The project includes a YAML file listing all the secret names that need to be manually rotated, a GitHub Action that runs nightly to check the secrets, and a Grafana Cloud alert to notify if the issue is not addressed within the SLA.

 ## Setup Instructions